michelp/pgsodium/README.md

-If you add pgsodium to your `shared_preload_libraries` configuration and place a special script in your postgres shared extension directory, the server can preload a libsodium keypair on server start.
+If you add pgsodium to your `shared_preload_libraries` configuration and place a special script in your postgres shared extension directory, the server can preload a libsodium key on server start.

 This is completely optional, pgsodium can still be used without putting it in `shared_preload_libraries`, you will simply need to provide your own key management.
 Skip ahead to the API usage section if you choose not to use server managed keys.

-See the file `pgsodium_getkeypair.sample` for an example script that returns a libsodium key.
+See the file `pgsodium_getkey.sample` for an example script that returns a libsodium key.
 The script must emit a hex encoded 32 byte (64 character) string on a single line.
 DO NOT USE THIS FILE WITHOUT SUBSTITUTING YOUR OWN KEY.
-Edit the file to add your own key and remove the `exit` line, remove the `.sample` suffix and make the file executable (on unixen `chmod +x pgsodium_getkeypair`).
+Edit the file to add your own key and remove the `exit` line, remove the `.sample` suffix and make the file executable (on unixen `chmod +x pgsodium_getkey`).

 Next place `pgsodium` in your `shared_preload_libraries`.
 For docker containers, you can append this after the run: